Minna Keene: Biography

-Despite innovating in and enriching photography, female photographers were not taken as seriously as their male counterparts.
+Despite innovating in and enriching photography, female photographers in Keene's time were not taken as seriously as their male counterparts.
 Keene won numerous prizes and established studios in South Africa and Canada; yet when she was featured in an article in Maclean's magazine in 1926, she was described as "a charming hostess" and a "home lover".
 Her daughter Violet Keene was also a photographer.
+The work of the Keenes was rediscovered by the public after being featured in a 1983 exhibition on women photographers, organized by curator Laura Jones, which was shown at venues including the Art Gallery of Ontario and the London Regional Art Gallery.
+Their archives are kept at The Image Centre at Toronto Metropolitan University.